 - The power saving function does not work while transferring images (p.
-50). - Choosing mode will interrupt the Eye-Fi connection.
-Choosing another Shooting mode or entering Playback mode will reopen the Eye-Fi connection, but movies made with mode may be transferred again.
+52). - Choosing A will interrupt the Eye-Fi connection.
+Choosing another Shooting mode or entering Playback mode will reopen the Eye-Fi connection, but movies made with A may be transferred again.